Bank Guarantees and Commercial Leasing

-When entering into a lease agreement, either commercial (retail or industrial) or residential, the ‘lessee’ (the person leasing the premises for use), may be able to provide bank guarantees to meet their financial liabilities to the lessor (‘landlord’).
-These can include, but is not restricted to, an advance on the rent as a surety, or a refundable amount (sometimes referred to as a ‘security deposit’) which acts as a ‘bond’ against which the landlord can draw down any amount left unpaid and outstanding when the lease ultimately lapses for whatever reason.
+In Australia, when a party enters into a commercial lease or a residential lease, it may be able to provide bank guarantees to meet its financial liabilities to the lessor (landlord).
+These can include an advance on the rent as a surety, or a refundable amount (sometimes referred to as a ‘security deposit’) which acts as a ‘bond’ against which the landlord can draw down any amount that is left unpaid and outstanding when the lease ends.

 This bond is available to the landlord for the purpose of ensuring rental payment; carrying out any repairs for damage caused by the tenant; or to remediate the rental premises to its contracted-for vacant condition if this has been left undone when the tenant quits the premises.